A Good Coach and Financial Bean Balls

 https://www.investopedia.com/ask/answers/042115/what-caused-black-monday-stock-market-crash-1987.asp

-It's important to note that all of the above were followed by recoveries, and more gains in the stock market.
+It's important to know that every decline, (so far!) has been followed by recoveries, and more gains in the stock market.

-Anybody remember 2022?
+Anyone remember 2022?
 At year end, we were down 19%.
 Possible causes??
-Good ole boring high inflation, rising interest rates, (from the Fed) and a tighter monetary policy.
-Also, on February 24, 2022, Russia started a war, because they decided they wanted part of Ukraine, for old times sake.
+Good ole high inflation, rising interest rates, and tighter monetary policy.
+Also, on February 24, 2022, Russia started a war, because they wanted part of Ukraine back, for old times sake.

-No matter what levers Joe Biden's team pulled, or didn't pull, uncertainty in the financial markets remained.
+No matter what levers 46, Joe Biden's team pulled, or didn't pull, a shaky, stubborn stock market remained.

-He encouraged me to stop him and ask questions.
-And he didn't mind if I ask him to clarify, or go over something again.
+All through our meeting, Nick encouraged me to stop him and ask questions.
+And he was happy to go back, explain, and clarify.

 Our time went by quickly.